zamith/zamith.github.com/source/_posts/2013-04-10-understanding-the-heart-to-become-a-better-doctor.markdown

 philosophies, but I believe they're more than that.
 As a developer this will drive not only your code but also the way you think and solve problems.
-It's a way of life, so choose carefully and embrace it (well, maybe I'm being a bit dramatic here, you can change your mind afterwards, trying to mix them is ill advised, though).
+It's a way of life, so choose carefully and embrace it (well, maybe I'm being a bit dramatic here, you can change your mind afterwards, trying to mix them too much is ill advised, though).

 ### TDD